 A Doctor of Pharmacy (PharmD) degree from the University of Toronto's Leslie Dan Faculty of Pharmacy opens the door to diverse and rewarding health-care careers.
 Consistently ranked as the top faculty of pharmacy in Canada and one of the top five in the world, we offer a vibrant community of world-leading professionals and researchers and endless opportunities for growth.

-Unlike any other faculty of pharmacy, we sit at the heart of Toronto's Discovery District, a nexus of scientific innovation and entrepreneurial creativity.
-As part of this unique health and research ecosystem, we partner with nine fully affiliated teaching hospitals, most within a short walking distance from our building.
+Unlike any other faculty of pharmacy, we're located in the heart of Toronto's Discovery District, a nexus of scientific innovation and entrepreneurial creativity.
+As part of this unique health and research ecosystem, we partner with 12 affiliated teaching hospitals, many within walking distance from our building.

 Career Opportunities in Pharmacy: